Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    :escape: \

    "id","string","Full ID36 of a post or comment."
    "spam","boolean","Indicate whether the post should be removed as spam.

-   Default: `true`."
+Default: true."

 |